essic/prez-fsharp-quickie-for-cshap-dev/PITCHME.md

 ### Reason 3
 #### F# is immutable by default.

-Immutability in general have deep repercusion on the design / implementation of systems.
-<br /> How many times have you declared some fields / properties as 'readonly' ?
+How many times have you declared some fields / properties as 'readonly' ?

 +++
 Far less complicated to write concurrent code in application in F#